NeuralNetworkVerification/Marabou/ArtifactReadme.txt

     8. Deduction engines, in charge of learning new facts and pruning the search space

+9. A Divide-and-Conquer strategy that breaks down an input query into sub-queries that can be solved more efficiently, sequentially or concurrently.

 Below we elaborate on each of these components.
 The interested reader may look at the code comments for additional information, or also look at the unit tests that accompany many of the classes for additional insight (these